Ganglioneuroblastoma clinical trials at UCSF

 Sorry, in progress, not accepting new patients

-This clinical trial is studying induction therapy followed by meta-iodobenzylguanidine (MIBG) labeled with iodine-131 and chemotherapy in treating patients with newly diagnosed high-risk neuroblastoma undergoing stem cell transplant, radiation therapy, and maintenance therapy with isotretinoin.
-Radioisotope therapy, such as MIBG labeled with iodine-131, releases radiation that kills tumor cells.
-Drugs used in chemotherapy, such as cisplatin, etoposide, busulfan, and melphalan, work in different ways to stop the growth of tumor cells, either by killing the cells or by stopping them from dividing.
-A peripheral stem cell transplant can replace blood-forming cells that are damaged by MIBG labeled with iodine-131 and chemotherapy.
+This pilot clinical trial studies induction therapy followed by iobenguane I 131 and chemotherapy in treating patients with newly diagnosed high-risk neuroblastoma undergoing stem cell transplant, radiation therapy, and maintenance therapy with isotretinoin.
+Radioisotope therapy, such as iobenguane I 131, releases radiation that kills tumor cells.
+Drugs used in chemotherapy, such as carboplatin, etoposide phosphate, busulfan, and melphalan, work in different ways to stop the growth of tumor cells, either by killing the cells or by stopping them from dividing.
+A peripheral stem cell transplant may be able to replace blood-forming cells that are destroyed by iobenguane I 131 and chemotherapy.
+Giving radioisotope therapy, chemotherapy, and peripheral stem cell transplant may kill more tumor cells.

 San Francisco, California and other locations

-Our lead scientists for Ganglioneuroblastoma research studies include Carla B. Golden Arun A. Rangaswami Kieuhoa T. Vo.
+Our lead scientists for Ganglioneuroblastoma research studies include Katherine K. Matthay Jennifer G. Michlitsch Arun A. Rangaswami.

 Last updated: